HappyRay/testscribe/docs/index.markdown

 layout: my-home
 title: home
 ---
-# TestScribe: Unit test made easier

-A tool to make python unit testing easier by automating the boring and repetitive parts.
+TestScribe, a tool to make python unit testing easier by automating the boring and repetitive parts.

 # Table of Contents
 * [The idea](#the-idea)